 Exercise increases your heartbeats and so your lungs work harder.
 When you exercise your body needs more oxygen to give energy to your muscles.
 In that case, your lungs take more oxygen and expel additional carbon dioxide.

-Like other sports activities such as running, swimming or breathing exercises, a good laugh clears out the stale air from alveoli and provide space for fresh air that can reach more parts of your lungs.
+Like other sports activities such as running, swimming, or breathing exercises, a good laugh clears out the stale air from alveoli and provides space for fresh air that can reach more parts of your lungs.